Quadriplegia and Paraplegia

 |Copyright © Nucleus Medical Media, Inc.|

-Paralysis due to spinal cord injuries may be total or partial.
-This depends on how much of the spinal cord is damaged.
-In addition to paralysis of the arms and/or legs, you may also suffer from:
+Paralysis may be total or partial.
+It depends on how much of the spinal cord is damaged.
+Other problems may be:

 - Trouble breathing